Elimination Diet For Skin Conditions

-Your skin deserves better.
 There is something that you do every day that can create problems for your skin.
-To you, your skin problem may be called psoriasis, eczema, rosacea or other rashes, but to your skin it is an allergic reaction, and the source of that reaction is very likely foods that you are putting in your mouth.
+To you, your skin problem may be called psoriasis, eczema, rosacea or acne, but to your skin it is an inflammatory reaction, and the source of that inflammation may very likely be the foods that you are putting in your mouth, into your digestive system.

-There is general agreement, even in the medical community, that many common skin diseases can be made worse (or are the result of) the foods that we eat.
-The problem has long been how to decide - out of all the different foods you eat - which ones are causing the skin eruptions.
+Systemic inflammation and many common skin diseases can be the result of, or be made worse by the foods that we eat and the lifestyle we choose to follow.
+One problem has long been how to decide—of all the different foods you eat—which one or more is causing the chronic inflammation and skin eruptions.

 Food allergy.
 The first type of food reaction is a food allergy.
-In a food allergy, your body considers a particular allergenic food you are eating to be a foreign substance, and the immune system mounts an attack against that allergen.
+In a food allergy, your body responds to an allergen found in the food you are eating as if it were a foreign substance, and the immune system mounts an attack against that allergen.

 Another type of food allergy occurs that is less dramatic than an IgE reaction, and slower to develop.
 These reactions can produce sneezing, headaches, and drippy nose, and are caused by another immunoglobulin, called IgG.

-The most common food allergies are to egg, seafood, milk, shellfish, soy, wheat, tree nuts and peanuts.
+The most common food allergies are to proteins found in eggs, seafood, dairy, shellfish, soy, wheat, tree nuts, and peanuts.

-Food allergies… [are] a recognized complaint whose underlying mechanism is fairly well understood.
-Food intolerance, on the other hand, is not regarded as a sound diagnosis by the majority of doctors.
+Again, there is much dispute in the medical community as to what constitutes a food intolerance.
+A food intolerance may be regarded with some suspicion as a diagnosis by the majority of doctors.
 Most would agree that there is such a thing as food intolerance, but they would argue that it affects relatively few people.

 - Pharmacological.
 This type of reaction is the result of either natural compounds present in the foods (such as amines, salicylates, glutamates) or to preservatives, emulsifiers, colorings, and other food additives.
 These compounds can create a reaction similar to a drug side effect in people who are sensitive to these chemicals.